SAP/cf-nodejs-logging-support/docs/general-usage/02-message-logs.md

 // ... "msg":"Error occurred", "stacktrace": [...] ...
 ```

-Stack traces get written to the `stacktrace` field of the log and are represented as array of strings.
+Stack traces get written to the `stacktrace` field of the log and are represented as an array of strings.
 If a stack trace exceeds a total size of 55kB, it will therefore not be logged entirely.
 Since the interesting lines of a stack trace are usually situated in its first and in its last part, we will remove as few lines as necessary from its middle part.

 ## Checking log severity levels

 It can be useful to check if messages with a specific severity level would be logged.
 You can check if a logging level is active as follows:

 ```js